vladysor/SensEdu/docs/Projects/Chirp.md

         }
 ```

-{: .note}
+{: .warning }
-Since we are using a sine and not a cosine wave LUT to calculate the chirp values, the first value of the chirp signal array is always 0 (or 0 V in amplitude).
+In this configuration, the first value of the chirp signal array is 0 (or 0 V in amplitude at DAC output).
+This initial value can be changed by modifying `sine_lut`.

 **Step 4**{: .text-blue-000} : Copy the chirp signal's values to the DAC buffer